mrlvsb/kelvin/docs/deployment.md

 #### 3. **Invoke Deployment Script:**

-Upon successful IP and HMAC validation, the service invokes script, passing the `image_sha` and `service_name` as an argument.
+Upon successful IP and HMAC validation, the service invokes script, passing the `image` and `service_name` as an argument.

 #### 4. **Stream Logs & Return Status**